jason-nixon/codesys-3-5-style-guide/README.md

 # Special Function Types

-Because these functions are used frequently and their funcitonality is simple, these functions are considered special and have reserved prefixes to reduce name length.
+Because these functions are used frequently and their functionality is simple, these functions are considered special and have reserved prefixes to reduce name length.

 | Type &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Prefix &nbsp; &nbsp; &nbsp; &nbsp; |
 | ------------- | ------------- |